Dark Horse Appraisals

 An appraiser is an independent, impartial third party with no personal or professional interest in the items of appraisal.
 Lack of bias is crucial while current values are found for items of appraisal.
 An appraiser will back up their findings with a written appraisal report.

-Dark Horse Appraisals is owned & operated by Susan L. Andrews, an accredited Canadian Personal Property Appraiser (CPPA) and member in good standing with the CPPAG.
-The CPPAG complies with USPAP (Uniform Standards of Professional Appraisal Practice) and is recognized throughout Canada and the United States.
-Appraisers affiliated with the CPPAG are bound to a high standard of ethics, conduct and adherence to industry standards while performing an appraisal.
+Dark Horse Appraisals is owned & operated by Susan L. Andrews, an accredited member (in good standing) of the Canadian Personal Property Appraisers Organization (CPPAO).
+The CPPAO complies with USPAP (Uniform Standards of Professional Appraisal Practice) and is recognized throughout Canada and the United States.
+Appraisers affiliated with the CPPAO are bound to a high standard of ethics, conduct and adherence to industry standards while performing an appraisal.

 The main forms of value found during an appraisal are Fair Market Value and Replacement Value.